philipparndt/mqtt-analyzer/Docs/README.md

 - Support for SSL/TLS
 - Support for self-signed certificates
 - MQTT 3.1.1 and MQTT 5.0
-- Siri shortcuts for publish and receive messages
+- Siri shortcuts for publishing and receiving messages
 - Create multiple broker settings
 - Subscribe to multiple topics
 - Folder and flat view